fkhadra/react-toastify/README.md

 |className|string|-|Add classes to the container|
 |style|object|-|Add inline style to the container|
 |closeButton|React Element|-|A React Component to replace the default close button|

-position accept the following value :
+Position accept the following value :

 ```javascript
 top-right, top-center, top-left, bottom-right, bottom-center, bottom-left